Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Introduction.

 \item \textbf{Young's Inequality:} For all \( a, b > 0 \) and \( c_{0} > 0 \), we have

 \end{itemize}

 \begin{itemize} \item \textbf{Sobolev Embedding:}[{Chapter 5}] The following embedding holds:

-\end{itemize} Throughout this paper, \( C \) denotes a generic positive constant.\\ The rest of the paper is organized as follows: Section~$2$ presents regularity results and establishes stabilization in the $H^2$-norm.
+\end{itemize} Throughout this paper, \( C \) denotes a generic positive constant.\\ The rest of the paper is organized as follows: Section~$2$ presents some regularity results and some exponential bounds.
 In Section~$3$, we discuss the formulation and stabilization of the penalized control problem.
 Section~$4$ analyzes the uniqueness and convergence analysis of the penalized control problem.
-Section~$5$ focuses on the finite element method for the semi-discrete solution, providing error estimates for both the state and control variable.
+Section~$5$ focuses on the finite element method for the semi-discrete solution, providing error estimates for both the state variable and control input.
 Finally, in Section~$6$, we verify our theoretical conclusions using numerical experiments.